skiletro/FitnessProgram/README.md

 In order of what needs doing...

 - [ ] Comment code more
-- [ ] Make each individual day clickable to change day
 - [ ] Add exercise popup which displays diagram
 - [ ] Make site mobile friendly / more responsive
 - [ ] Finish nav banner